 Drug addiction has become a global epidemic and is a major cause of death.
 The global problem of addiction and substance abuse causes millions and millions of new HIV cases every year.
 In recent years, India is experiencing a growing trend toward drug addiction.
 The most common drug use in India is alcohol, followed by marijuana and opiates.
 Drug use, whether legal or illegal, causes serious health problems for individuals.
 A National Drug Abuse Survey in India has shown that the increase in male drug use in society as a whole is significant.
 Drug use among women exists.
 Despite the fact that more men use drugs than women, the impact of drug use is often greater for women, because women do not have access to drug-based care.
 Economic pressures, disturbed family environment, violence, and psychological problems are just some of the effects of drug abuse in the family.
-Adolescent drug abuse is another major concern because more than half of people with substance abuse, and describes the treatment and prevention of substance abuse and addiction in order to effectively manage the
+Adolescent drug abuse is another major concern because more than half of people with substance abuse problems are addicted to drugs before the age of 15.
+Currently, there is a huge gap in service delivery.
+The current paper highlights the causes of substance abuse, and describes the treatment and prevention of substance abuse and addiction in order to effectively manage the